oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-table-tags-should-not-specify-the-width/rule.md

 ---

 The table tag selector “width” is considered an inline styling, which should be avoided.
-In the cases you really need to specify the table width you should do it via the CSS file. ￼￼
+In the cases you really need to specify the table width you should do it via the ​CSS file. ￼￼